 There doesn't seem to be a separate fuse for the dome light either, the high beams, turns, and interior lights seem to share the same underhood PD fuse.

 I just bought an 06 Mariner and I tried to replace the dome light with a white LED by Sylvania.
 The original one that I removed was broken and it was obvious why that one didn't work.
 Now I installed a spanking brand new light and the dome light still doesn't work.
 I won't power on when I move the switch to the on position or anything.
-Also, I've noticed that my cornering lights do not function either. :wall: :fan: :bag: Any suggestions?
+Also, I've noticed that my cornering lights do not function either. :wall: :confused: :fan: :bag: Any suggestions?

 I didn't know that they had cornering lights (light that illuminates solid white pointed down at the road when your turn signal is on), it has a corner amber light, and a turn signal below it.
 The manual doesn't show a cornering light replacement, is it LED?